-Step 5: Wait for lottery results e-mail
+Step 5: Wait for lottery results posting

 It’ll feel like a long wait especially if you put in your picks at the beginning of the application period but eventually you’ll receive an e-mail with your personal results.

-For us, you can see that we got our first choice and it worked out quite well.
 One of the big advantages of this system is that it takes away the stress of waking up ridiculously early in hopes to beat out everyone us wanting to go see the tuna auction.

 Major points to note:

-- Meeting point: 3rd Floor in the Fish Wholesale Market Building (don’t let Block 7 throw you off, it’s just the numbered alternative to the building name)
+- Meeting point: 3rd Floor in the Fish Wholesale Market Building (don’t let Block 7 throw you off, it’s just the numbered alternative to the building name).

-- Meeting time: 5:30AM – account for extra time to find the building and floor
+- Meeting time: 5:30AM – account for extra time to find the building and floor.

-- Print the confirmation email
+- Make sure Print the confirmation email.